Criticism of Wikipedia: WikiBullying

+A 2023 study of Wikipedia talk pages found that toxic comments were closely correlated with reduced editor activity.
+The study's authors estimated that toxic comments increase the probability of an editor leaving the website, which had ultimately resulted in 265 cumulative years of lost productivity.

 Conflict of interest cases

 A Business Insider article wrote about a controversy in September 2012 where two Wikimedia Foundation employees were found to have been "running a PR business on the side and editing Wikipedia on behalf of their clients."

 Unfair treatment of women

-In 2015, The Atlantic published a story by Emma Paling about a contributor who was able to obtain no relief from the Arbitration Committee for off-site harassment.
+In 2015, The Atlantic published a story by Emma Paling about a contributor who was not able to obtain relief from the Arbitration Committee for off-site harassment.
 Paling quotes a then-sitting Arbitrator speaking about bias against women on the Arbitration Committee.

 In the online magazine Slate, David Auerbach criticized the Arbitration Committee's decision to block a woman indefinitely without simultaneously blocking her "chief antagonists" in the December 2014 Gender Gap Task Force case.
 He mentions his own experience with what he calls "the unblockable"—abrasive editors who can get away with complaints against them because there are enough supporters, and that he had observed a "general indifference or even hostility to an outside opinion" on the English Wikipedia.
 Auerbach considers the systematic defense of vulgar language use by insiders as a symptom of the toxicity he describes.